Characters: Bleach Arrancars

 , which means "wart."
 It transforms him into an enormous warthog with overwhelming physical strength.

 - Eyepatch of Power: Wears one to emulate his master.
+Note that the eyepatch is absent in the flashback.

 - Just Following Orders: In regards to holding Orihime while Nnoitra fought Ichigo.
 From that, Tesra promised not to harm her unless she attacked him.
 He even asks Orihime, when she jolts due to wondering where Nel went, if something was wrong.
 On the other hand, when given free reign, he's pretty sadistic himself.